Sutto/transperth-api/doc/api/js.md

 ## Conventions

-Each API call returns a jQuery promise and uses JSONP to get the data.
+Each API call returns a jQuery deferred and uses JSONP to get the data.
 This, for all calls, the `.done()` callback will be provided the raw data (either a JS array or JS object), whilst the `.fail()` callback will be provided with an error.